Escorted from the Canyon of Guilt#

 If Peter had shed tears and not seen the cross, he would have only known despair.
 Had he seen the cross and felt no tears, he would have only known arrogance.
 But since he saw both, he knew redemption.

-Mingle the tears of the sinner with the cross of of the Savior and the result is a joyful escort out of the canyon guilt.#
+Mingle the tears of the sinner with the cross of the Savior and the result is a joyful escort out of the canyon guilt.#

 #Today's SoulSnack is reproduced from Max Lucado, A Gentle Thunder (Dallas: Word Publishing, 1991), P170